smtchahal/wikipedia-philosophy/README.md

 You can always view help for the script using the `--help` (or `-h`) parameter.
 ```
-$ ./example.py --help
-usage: example.py [-h] [-e end] [-d] [initial-pagename [initial-pagename ...]]
+usage: example.py [-h] [-e end [end ...]] [-d] [-t times]
+                  [initial-pagename [initial-pagename ...]]

 Play The Philosophy Game

 positional arguments:
   initial-pagename      the initial Wikipedia pagename to start with

 optional arguments:
   -h, --help            show this help message and exit
-  -e end, --end end  Wikipedia pagename to terminate at (default:
+  -e end [end ...], --end end [end ...]
+                        Wikipedia pagename to terminate at (default:
                         'Philosophy')
   -d, --dont-stop       don't stop execution until a loop is found or a valid
                         link cannot be found
+  -t times, --times times
+                        run the script this many times (default: 1) (anything
+                        less than 1 is infinity)
 ```